FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 It allows clients to contact CoAp or HTTP servers and also allows peer to peer communications.
 Since it is built on top of UDP it requires error handling.
 The messages are more compact than HTTP but not than MQTT.

-The structure includes a Version value, a Type value which can indicate if and ACK is needed for this Request or if the message is an ACK or an error if it is a Response.
+The structure includes a Version value, a Type value which can indicate if an ACK is needed for this Request or if the message is an ACK or an error if it is a Response.
 It also has a code relative to the type of request or response, a message ID and a token needed to match requests to their responses.

 The thing that is particular about this protocol is that a client can observe the status of a resource.
 This can be done with a GET message with the observer flag set to 0, which gives back a series of messages containing the measurements of the resource.
 ### Cloud